scrapinghub/spidermon/docs/source/getting-started.rst

     [scrapy.core.engine] INFO: Spider closed (finished)

-You can then create a new monitor that will check these new statistics and raise a fail when we have a item validation error:
+You can then create a new monitor that will check these new statistics and raise a failure when we have a item validation error:

 .. code-block:: python